Lex-DRL/AID-guide/docs/Quickstart_in_robust_worlds.md

 The list is really long and it's get updated so I won't duplicate the info here and I'll just give a [link to the table of common categories](/AID%20WI%20Research%20Sheet.md#categories-table).

 Some of the most noteable are: `SUMMARY`, `MIND`, `APPEAR`, `WORN`, `DESC`, `LIMIT/LACK`.
 You can read about them at the link above.
 Note that all of them are in `UPPERCASE`.
 That's not by accident.
 It's still a matter of preference whether you use `UPPERCASE`, `lowercase` or `ProperCase` (aka `CamelCase`).
 Again, read about differences at the link above.
-But if you just want for the "recommended" approach for beginners, it's definitely `UPPERCASE`.
+But if you just want the "recommended" approach for beginners, it's definitely `UPPERCASE`.
 <details>
 <summary>Example</summary>

-(assimung you still use a raw prose and not a specific WI format)
+(assuming you still use a raw prose and not a specific WI format)

 > `Entry`:
 >